+Yes.
 Small/micro construction firms from the regional water service area are eligible to bid on San Francisco construction projects, however; these firms are non-eligible to meet subcontractor goal credit and will not receive the 10% bid discount.
 When bidding as a prime, the discount is available for regional capital improvement projects located 70 miles beyond the City and County of San Francisco.

-Comprised of five appointees representative of the SFPUC's water service region seven counties, the Committee provides public meeting opportunities to meet with small/micro construction firms and residents of Suburban water customer jurisdictions to discuss actions of the committee that affect those communities.
+The five-member committee is representative of the SFPUC’s seven counties water system and provides public meeting opportunities to meet with small/micro construction firms and residents of Suburban water customer jurisdictions to discuss actions of the committee that affect those communities.

 Application processing ranges from 14 to 30 business days.

 Contract Monitoring Division staff will review the application and documents submitted, and request any additional items needed to complete the file.
 SFPUC staff will conduct a site visit of the premises and interview employees and/or the owner(s) at the site.

 General Services Agency